Last Updated June 5th, 2026. Please ensure that you read the Terms & Conditions carefully.

 LS custom Manufacture LLC (Lafrance Studio) will only cover shipping costs for items explicitly deemed “Outside of Scope” or for internal administrative requests initiated solely by our team.
 We are not responsible for delays, loss, or damage once the carrier has taken possession of the shipment.

-Billing and Sample Production Policy
+Billing and Sample Development Policy

 Labor-Based Billing (Non-Refundable Services)

-• Work on all current and future projects for the Client will be immediately suspended if any invoice remains unpaid 48 hours past its due date.
+- Work on all current and future projects for the Client will be immediately suspended if any invoice remains unpaid 48 hours past its due date.

-• LS Custom Manufacture LLC (Lafrance Studio) is not liable for any missed deadlines, launch dates, or secondary costs incurred by the Client due to a payment-related work suspension.
+- LS Custom Manufacture LLC (Lafrance Studio) is not liable for any missed deadlines, launch dates, or secondary costs incurred by the Client due to a payment-related work suspension.

 “Fit” vs. “Construction”